-The aggregate fees billed by the external auditors in the years ending April 30, 2016 and April 30, 2015, for tax compliance, tax advice and tax planning services were \$73,000 and \$206,000, respectively.
+The aggregate fees billed by the external auditors in the years ending April 30, 2017 and April 30, 2016, for tax compliance, tax advice and tax planning services were \$176,000 and \$73,000, respectively.
+The Corporation internally restructured its companies during the 2017 fiscal year to streamline operations and to match its segment reporting.